-Certificates of Merger.
-Following the Closing, and the satisfaction or waiver of the conditions to the Merger set forth in the Merger Agreement, and provided that the Merger Agreement has not been terminated, the Subsidiary and Steiner will cause Articles of Merger and a

-Plan of Merger to be prepared, executed, delivered and filed with the Florida Department of State, upon which the Merger will become effective.
+Articles of Merger.
+Following the Closing, and the satisfaction or waiver of the conditions to the Merger set forth in the Merger Agreement, and provided that the Merger Agreement has not been terminated, the Subsidiary and Steiner will cause Articles of Merger and a Plan of Merger to be prepared, executed, delivered and filed with the Florida Department of State, upon which the Merger will become effective.

 Issuance of Shares.
 Each share of the Company's Common Stock outstanding prior to consummation of the Merger will remain outstanding following the consummation of the Merger.
-Each share of Steiner's Common Stock outstanding prior to consummation of the Merger would be converted into 13.90561 shares of the Company's Common Stock, or in the aggregate, 4,720,954 shares of the Company's Common Stock immediately prior to the Merger would be that the holders of Steiner's Common Stock immediately prior to the Merger would own approximately 69% of the Company's Common Stock upon the consummation of the Merger, and the holders of the Company's Common Stock immediately prior to the Merger would own approximately 30% of the Company's Common Stock outstanding upon the consummation of the Merger.
+Each share of Steiner's Common Stock outstanding prior to consummation of the Merger would be converted into 13.90561 shares of the Company's Common Stock, or in the aggregate, 4,720,954 shares of the Company's Common Stock.
+The result of such exchange would be that the holders of Steiner's Common Stock immediately prior to the Merger would own approximately 69% of the Company's Common Stock upon the consummation of the Merger, and the holders of the Company's Common Stock immediately prior to the Merger would own approximately 30% of the Company's Common Stock outstanding upon the consummation of the Merger.
 Both Steiner and the Company have agreed in the Merger Agreement not to issue any common stock or other equity securities prior to consummation of the Merger.
-See "--- Terms of the Merger Agreement - Certain Covenants Prior to Closing."
+See "-- Terms of the Merger Agreement - Certain Covenants Prior to Closing."

-The shares of the Company's Common Stock being issued to Steiner's shareholders pursuant to the Merger will not be registered under the Securities Act of 1933, as amended (the "Securities Act"), but rather will be issued to said shareholders in a transaction exempt from the registration requirements of the Securities Act by virtue of the company's compliance with the terms and provisions of Rule 506 of Regulation D promulgated thereunder.
-Said Rule 506 allows an issuer of securities to offer and sell its securities to an unlimited number of accredited investors, and up to 35 other non-accredited investors, so long as certain specified requirements are complied with.
-Steiner currently has two shareholders.
+The shares of the Company's Common Stock being issued to Steiner's shareholders pursuant to the Merger will not be registered under the Securities Act of 1933, as amended (the "Securities Act"), but rather will be issued to them in a transaction exempt from the registration requirements of the Securities Act by virtue of the Company's compliance with the terms and provisions of Rule 506 of Regulation D promulgated thereunder.
+The Steiner stockholders will, however, have certain rights to cause the Company to register the shares being issued to them pursuant to the Merger under the Securities Act.

 Issuance of Stock Options.
-At the closing, the Company will issue up to 500,000 Incentive Stock Options ("ISO's"), to employees of Steiner, other than Steiner's Shareholders, under the 1991 Plan (as amended by vote of the Company's shareholders pursuant to this Proxy Statement), effective as of the Effective Date, at an exercise price of the greater of \$1.00 per share or the market price on the Closing Date.
+At the closing, the Company will grant incentive stock options ("ISO's"), to purchase up to 500,000 shares of the Company's Common Stock to employees of Steiner, other than Steiner's Shareholders, under the 1991 Plan effective as of the Effective Date, at an exercise price equal to the greater of \$1.00 per share or the fair market value of the Company's Common Stock on the Closing Date.
 To the extent the market price on the Closing Date exceeds \$1.00 per share, the ISO's issued will be limited to the number that will yield an aggregate exercise price of \$500,000.
-To the extent fewer than 500,000 ISO's are issued, additional Shares of the Company's Common Stock will be issued to Steiner's shareholders, so that the ISO's and additional shares aggregate 500,000.
+To the extent fewer than 500,000 ISO's are issued, additional shares of the Company's Common Stock will be issued to Steiner's shareholders, so that the ISO's and additional shares aggregate 500,000.
 See "-- PROPOSAL NO. 3 - AMENDMENT TO THE 1991 PLAN".